-1 Introduction
+1. Introduction

 During recent years, a huge development of new services and also several novel business models have been seen in cellular telephony.
-While Radio Resource Management (RRM) is key to high performance of communication systems, many economic factors also have a strong impact.
+While radio resource management (RRM) is key to high performance of communication systems, many economic factors also have a strong impact.

-The Quality of Service (QoS) concept is often studied in connection with its economic meaning, where tariffs and provider revenue are considered important as well as other parameters of more technical nature [1].
-At the same time, several researchers have adopted micro-economical concepts to analyse next generation communication systems [2] [3] [4] [5].

-However, in these descriptions, non-technical parameters as user satisfaction or pricing are considered only from the users' point-of-view, e.g. in decentralised approaches.
+The quality of service (QoS) concept is often studied in connection with its economic meaning, where tariffs and provider revenue are considered important as well as other parameters of more technical nature [1].
+At the same time, several researchers have adopted micro-economic concepts to analyse next generation communication systems [2-5].
+However, in these descriptions, non-technical parameters as user satisfaction or pricing are considered only from the users' point-of-view.
 The role of the provider is neglected, or the provider is merely considered to act as an arbitrator that guarantees the welfare of the users.
-In fact, these studies usually apply game-theoretical concepts, like utility function [6], to optimise or simply improve the usage of the Radio Resource.
-In certain cases a connection with virtual prices is also made [7].
+In fact, these studies usually apply game-theoretical concepts, like utility functions [6] to optimise or simply improve the usage of the radio resource.
+In certain cases, a connection with virtual prices is also made [7].
 However, nothing is said about the real pricing policy of the operator, how the users react to it, and which could be the best strategy for the provider.